 Thursday evening I began working on the sequence.
 I started with the "Ran/Sprint/Race" portion switching between the bottom of the shoe and my pavement texture.

 After making the duration 1/2 second long I felt that the speed wasn't fast enough to represent "sprint" so I played with increasing the duration of the textures.
-I then repeated the "sprint" section later on in the sequence to continue the repetition of running.

 For the ending, I originally wanted to show melting fax for "flicker" and then fire for "flame", but I wanted to try and quicken the duration of the fire texture with a black screen to look as if the flames are flashing in and out.